nubenetes/awesome-kubernetes/docs/argocd.md

     ```

 - [blog.argoproj.io: Best Practices for Multi-tenancy in Argo CD](https://blog.argoproj.io/best-practices-for-multi-tenancy-in-argo-cd-273e25a047b0)
+- [argoproj.github.io: Argo Events - The Event-driven Workflow Automation Framework](https://argoproj.github.io/argo-events/) Argo Events is an event-driven workflow automation framework for Kubernetes which helps you trigger K8s objects, Argo Workflows, Serverless workloads, etc. on events from a variety of sources like webhooks, S3, schedules, messaging queues, etc.

 ## Argo CD Tools
 - [argoproj-labs/argocd-autopilot: Argo-CD Autopilot](https://github.com/argoproj-labs/argocd-autopilot)  The Argo-CD Autopilot is a tool which offers an opinionated way of installing Argo-CD and managing GitOps epositories.
 New users to GitOps and Argo CD are not often sure how they should structure their repos, add applications, promote apps across environments, and manage the Argo CD installation itself using GitOps.
 Argo Autopilot is a project that solves that